 3.4 Notwithstanding any other provision of these Terms, Company reserves the right to change payment terms at any time as a condition of acceptance of any order or any variation to an order (including, without limitation, requiring payment in advance or requiring the Client to have issued an irrevocable letter of credit).

 3.5 If the Client fails to pay an amount due under these Terms:

-(a) Company may charge the Client interest on that amount from its due date until the date of payment at 3% per annum above the default interest rate charged by Company’s bank;
+(a) Company may charge the Client interest on that amount from its due date until the date of payment at 24% per annum;

 (b) Company may charge the Client all legal and other costs, charges and expenses incurred in connection with the recovery of all outstanding amounts including, without limitation, Company’s own solicitor/client costs and costs of any debt collection agency employed by Company;

 (c) Company’s right to require payment of interest and other costs under clause 3.6 does not affect any other rights or remedies it may have relating to any failure to pay an amount due under these Terms; and

 (d) without limiting this clause or clause 3.9, the Client’s payment obligation to Company in accordance with these Terms is unconditional, and the Client’s failure to pay any invoice on the due date shall be an automatic default of these payment terms and Company shall not be required to give the Client any prior notice of default.

 3.6 Company reserves the right, on giving prior written notice to the Client before delivery, to vary the price of the goods ordered by the Client between the date of the Client’s order and the date of delivery to take account of relevant changes such as (but without limitation) any increase in labour costs, manufacturing costs, costs of materials or any related services (including without limitation freight or delivery services, packaging services or insurance).